This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

-There’s nothing better than a cup of hot tea when your sick, so it was the perfect addition to my Cough, Cold, and Flu Care Package.
+There’s nothing better than a cup of hot tea when you’re sick, so it was the perfect addition to this Cough, Cold, and Flu Care Package.

 How to Make a Cough, Cold, and Flu Care Package

-What to make your own care package?
+What to make your own Get Well Basket?
 Here’s what you’ll need:

-- Cough, Cold & Flu Care Package Printable (get it at the end of the post)
+- Care Package Printable (get it at the end of the post)